 While every effort is made to ensure the accuracy of the information provided in the Student Handbook as of its publication date in August prior to the beginning of the academic year, it must be understood that all information described herein are subject to change or elimination at any time without notice or published amendment to the Student Handbook.
-In addition, Washington College reserves the right to make changed at any time, without prior notice, to other programs, policies and regulations, procedures, fees and charges, and other information that is described in this Student Handbook or on any page that resides under the DNS registration of washcoll.edu.
+In addition, Washington College reserves the right to make changes at any time, without prior notice, to other programs, policies and regulations, procedures, fees and charges, and other information that is described in this Student Handbook or on any page that resides under the DNS registration of washcoll.edu.

 Washington College provides its Website, catalog, handbooks, and any other printed materials or electronic media for general guidance.
 Individuals assume any risks associated with relying upon such information without checking other credible sources such as the student’s faculty advisor, the Provost/Dean of the College, the Vice President for Student Affairs, the Associate Provost for Academic Services, the Associate Vice President for Student Affairs, or the Registrar.
 In addition, a student’s or prospective student’s reliance upon information contained within these sources when making academic decisions does not constitute, and should not be construed as, a contract with the College.